 A walk down old Wuchang’s Tanhualin historic pedestrian street takes you past boutiques, cafés and nineteenth-century Western consulates and missions, before ending at grimy Deshengqiao, more alley than street, where a left turn plunges you into a more authentic China of milling crowds and open-front shops selling fish, vegetables and hardware items, a timeless street precisely because it couldn’t be more ordinary.
 A right turn further down and you’ll see the high school I’ve visited on a number of occasions regarding an English-teaching business I won’t go into here.
 Street-side stands sell deep-fried chicken patties injected with processed cheese, a popular snack with the students.
 Further on south is the landmark Yellow Crane Tower, dating to the third century AD, destroyed and rebuilt countless times.
 It traditionally overlooked the Yangtze River; its present incarnation sits a kilometer inland.
 Like almost all Chinese cities, Wuchang used to be walled.
 City walls were employed to protect the inhabitants, but in September of 1926 the walls turned the city into a death trap when it was shelled by the Kuomintang Nationalist army, and the warlord in control of Wuchang, Wu Peifu, requisitioned all food supplies to the army.
 The siege lasted six weeks and thousands may have died of starvation, judging by the many bodies witnessed being tossed over the walls.
-An all too-common occurrence: most civilian deaths in wartime China were due to famine or deliberate starvation rather than guns or bombs; the siege of Changchun by the Communists in 1948 starved 150,000 civilian to death.
+An all too-common occurrence: most civilian deaths in wartime China were due to famine or deliberate starvation rather than guns or bombs; the siege of Changchun by the Communists in 1948 starved 150,000 civilians to death.
 The wall exists no longer, and the moat that once surrounded it is now Zhongshan Avenue.
 Most residents probably couldn’t care less.
 Old Wuchang is a mere afterthought amidst the vast urban sprawl of contemporary Wuchang, which along with Hankou and Hanyang across the river form the megacity of Wuhan (pop.
 20 million), the largest city in Hubei Province and one of the largest Chinese cities you have probably never heard of.

 Hankou is the most bustling of the three cities.
 Many of the stately buildings of the former British, Russian, French, German and Japanese concessions still stand.
 Now interspersed with elegant restaurants and cafés, the riverfront has some of the feel of Shanghai’s Bund.
 I have walked the 3.5-kilometer stretch of the Hankou Bund many times.
 Between the main boulevard and the river is a pleasant park built on reclaimed land; there is a ferry for crossing the river.
 A steady procession of cargo ships pass by day and night, which I took a short video of one evening, with bats flying about, from a spot facing the river in what was once the Russian Concession.
 In the autumn of 1926, while Wuchang was being shelled, you saw a very different sight.
 Spaced along the river facing Hankow (as it was then spelled) were British and American cruisers and destroyers pointing their six and eight-inch caliber guns down the streets as a warning to would-be Chinese rioters.
 If you happened to angle one of these guns upward and fired it, the shell would have sped past the rear wall surrounding the concessions, once again now named Zhongshan Avenue (the Communists’ favorite street name), and the parks and sports clubs beyond (which up until a decade ago had been a warren of unmarked brothels whose sliding doors revealed to my curious eyes girls on sofas in gaudy lingerie), and well past the 2nd and 3rd Ring Roads to land somewhere between Jinyin and Dugong Lakes some fifteen miles to the northwest.
 If instead you fired the gun straight into the concessions, it would have effectively cleared the rabble all right, so effectively that much worse rioting would likely have followed, defeating the purpose.
 Not that there wasn’t precedent for the use of heavy guns on massed crowds.
 Back in 1842, with just three rounds of a howitzer at close range, the British turned a street in Ningbo packed with hundreds of Qing troops into a “writhing and shrieking hecatomb” (Julia Lovell, The Opium War).